How do I join?

 Do I need experience?

-We offer classes from complete beginners to advanced so all are welcome!
+We offer classes from complete beginners to advanced level so all are welcome!
 No previous experience is needed.

 Do I need to lose weight or be fit to do pole?